argoproj-labs/hera/hep/proposals/0001-decorators.md

 # Motivation
 [motivation]: #motivation

-The current context manager based syntax is good but it doesn't map well to template types that contain inputs/outputs.
-With the `@script` decorator, we have made hera feel extremely Pythonic and it has the added benefit of being runnable locally.
-We wish to extend this syntax to other template types which will allow for better readability and local testing and it will also standardize the template interface for Argo Workflows.
+The current context manager based syntax is good (especially for bridging the gap from Python to Argo's YAML) but it doesn't map well to template types that contain inputs/outputs.
+With the `@script` decorator, we made Hera feel extremely Pythonic and it has the added benefit of being runnable locally.
+We wish to extend this syntax to other template types, namely DAGs, Steps and Containers, which will allow for better readability and local testing.
+In this HEP, we also show how we will be able to generate stubs for WorkflowTemplates and improvements for referencing TemplateRefs under the new decorator syntax.

 # Proposal

-This HEP proposes that every template be mapped into a decorated function with HeraIO classes as the inputs and outputs.
+This HEP proposes that Argo's DAG, Steps and Container templates be mapped into Hera as decorated functions with HeraIO classes as the inputs and outputs.

 # Code Examples